GrzegorzKozub/toys/README.md

 ### Keyboard settings

-For Idobao ID80V3 and ID80V2, use [this guide](https://idobao.github.io/manuals/flashing/) to update the firmware.
-Then use [VIA](https://www.caniusevia.com/) to program the keyboard.
-Current settings are in `id80v3-1.png` and `id80v3-2.png`.
+For Idobao ID80V3 and ID80V2 follow [this guide](https://idobao.github.io/manuals/flashing/) to update the firmware and use [VIA](https://www.caniusevia.com/) to program the keyboard.
+Current settings are in `id80v3-0.png` and `id80v3-1.png`.

-Previously for Idobao ID80V2 [QMK Configurator](https://config.qmk.fm/#/) was used to customize the keymap and compile the firmware.
-Then [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases) was used to flash the firmware to the keyboard.
-The latest keymap obtained this way is in `id80v2.json` and firmware is in `id80v2.hex`.

-To connect the keyboard in DFU mode hold `Fn`+`Esc` or `Fn`+`Z`.

 To access the [SysRq](https://wiki.archlinux.org/title/keyboard_shortcuts#Kernel_(SysRq)) key use `Alt`+`Fn`+`F10`.